 As shown in the photo, the wear layer on Lauzon engineered flooring extends nearly to the tongue of the board, making it nearly equivalent to solid flooring in terms of refinishing or repairing.
-Viking’s is even thicker at 6mm (or .23622”).
+Viking’s is similar.

 Both companies manufacture their flooring from sustainably managed forests.

 And there’s another advantage.
 Four times the amount of engineered flooring can be manufactured for every 1 square foot of 3/4" thick solid wood floor, so engineered flooring helps to preserve timber.

 And we believe that anything that can help to preserve the environment is a good thing!